FXX (Canadian TV channel)

-FXX is a Canadian English-language discretionary service channel owned by Rogers Sports & Media, a division of Rogers Communications, and the FX Networks subsidiary of Walt Disney Television.
-Based on the U.S. cable network of the same name, FXX is devoted primarily to scripted comedies for young adults.
+FXX is a Canadian English-language discretionary service channel owned by Rogers Sports & Media, a division of Rogers Communications, and the FX Networks subsidiary of Disney General Entertainment Content. based on the U.S. cable network of the same name, FXX is devoted primarily to scripted comedies for young adults.

 It launched on April 1, 2014, in both standard definition and high definition.

 History

 It was reported that Rogers had plans to launch a Canadian version of FXX, a younger-skewing spinoff of FX.
 Originally scheduled for January 2014, FXX's launch was later rescheduled to April 1, 2014.
 As part of the launch, several shows which previously aired on FX Canada moved to FXX.
 In addition, a Canadian version of the FXNOW app, which allows viewers to watch shows from FX and FXX, was launched.
 On the day of the launch, FX Canada's website was completely revamped to include program information from both FX-branded channels.

 It was revealed through CRTC regulatory documents that the broadcast licence used to launch FXX was the licence originally granted for a proposed channel called Ampersand.
 That licence requires the channel's programming to be related to "romance, love and relationships".